Aimnor/Aimnor/rendercv_output/english/Marion_FABRE_CV.md

 - Algorithmic and programming

-- Game theory and telecommunication\"
+- Game theory and telecommunication